-Below is some advice to help you make the most out of your visit to the H.R.
-MacMillan Space Centre.
+Below is some advice to help you make the most out of your visit to the Space Centre.

 TIP #1: If wanting to check out the Observatory, don’t forget that it’s only open on Saturday evenings.
 Also, the stars and space are only visible on nights with dark clear skies – so don’t head out there too early or on a rainy day!

-TIP #5: After visiting the Space Centre consider going for a walk outside along False Creek if the weather is good, or, if it’s raining or you’re interested, then visit the adjacent Museum of Vancouver or Vancouver Maritime Museum (the second of which is just a short walk away).
+TIP #4: After visiting the Space Centre consider going for a walk outside along False Creek if the weather is good, or, if it’s raining or you’re interested, then visit the adjacent Museum of Vancouver or nearby Vancouver Maritime Museum.

-TIP #6: If you do want to see the other above two museums too, then get the Vanier Park Explore Pass which will get you into all three.
+TIP #5: If you do want to see the other above two museums too, then get the Vanier Park Explore Pass which will get you into all three.
 It’s a good deal, you can buy the pass at any of the three venues, and you don’t have to visit them all on the same day.
-Dual Passes are also available if you just want to see the Space Centre and Museum of Vancouver.

 See the H.R.
 MacMillan Space Centre‘s website for more information about the attraction.

 For a list of other things to do, check out any of the following:

 - Vancouver’s Top Attractions